Sweet Lilacs - flowers for weddings and events

 My floral work is relaxed, airy, casual and romantic.
 I love texture and sweet fragrance.
 I love the combination of ranunculus, peonies, open roses, queen anne's lace, dusty miller and of course, lilacs.

-I am fortunate to say I designed florals for hundreds of weddings over the years.
+I am fortunate to say I designed florals for over a thousand weddings over the years.
 I am humbled that my small role brought smiles to a special day.
 For me, weddings are tender, sentimental, amorous and poetic.

 Why Sweet Lilacs?